Summer annuals, dahlias, and tulips are planted in changeable expositions.

 All heaths and heathers in our collection are small shrubs with evergreen needle-like leaves.
 The earliest flowering is winter heath (Erica carnea) – its cultivars in Latvian conditions flower in early spring.
 Other heaths flower in summer, and heathers pick up the baton of flowering in the end of August.
 Taking in mind decorative autumn and spring colouring of several cultivars’ leaves, the heather garden may be decorative almost all the year.

 Aspens and poplars

 Aspens and poplars systematically belong to one genus – Populus.
 To this genus belong summergreen trees spread in temperate zone of Europe, Asia, North America and North Africa.
 The peculiarity of this genus is possibility to hybridize relatively easily between different species, which makes this genus difficult to research for systematic botanists, and number of species in it by different authors varies from 25 to 50 and more.
-In the arboretum you can see 70 species and interspecific hybrids and about 90 cultivars of aspens and poplars.
+In the arboretum you can see 150 varieties of aspens and poplars.

 The conifer collection of NBG contains about 900 taxa, among them about 600 ornamental cultivars and forms.
 It is one of the largest collections in Northern Europe.
 Excerpt of 4 conifer species native for Latvia – Scots pine (Pinus sylvestris), Norway spruce (Picea abies), common juniper (Juniperus communis)and European yew (Taxus baccata),in the garden you can familiarize with many foreign conifer species and their forms.